-He is a member of the Activation Committee at the Global Supply Chain Board for the Coca-Cola System, for which he formerly served as President.
+He is a member of the Technical Innovation and Supply Chain Committee for the Coca-Cola System, for which he formerly served as President.
 He worked for Coca-Cola de México for more than 15 years in the Quality Control, Environmental Sustainability, and Supply Chain divisions.
 He holds a degree in Chemical Engineering from Universidad La Salle, and a post-graduate certificate in Supply Chain from the Instituto Tecnológico Autónomo de México (ITAM).